Work on Durham Court

 - demolition has a lower cost of £2.1 million and is estimated to take up to three years.
 Tenants would be provided with alternative housing and eligible for home loss payments

-If the decision is made to demolish, home visits would take place with each tenant to discuss:
+Now the decision has been made to decant and demolish the building, home visits will take place with each tenant to discuss:

 - the housing options available to you

-- any financial compensation which you may be entitled to
+- any financial compensation which you are entitled to

 - any further questions that you may have

-Tenants will be helped throughout this process by our Council teams to make sure you have the information, advice and support you need.
+Our Teams will help tenants through this process to make sure you have the information, advice and support you need.

 If you have any questions or would like to speak to someone, please contact South Tyneside Council Housing Services by: